jordansbenjamin/Georgia-Restaurant_Project/readme.md

 Styled the social media icons as well, and even added a hover effect to change the color when hovered.

 Other than that, I added a copyright text section at the bottom.
 I somehow feel as if the footer might be a tad too large, but it's okay for now.

+### Commit 9 (19/03/23)
+Added markup for navigation section, hoping to create a hamburger menu.